Grab your towels everyone because tis' the season for water parks in Victoria!

 535 Fraser Street, Esquimalt BC

 This brand new Adventure Park is the talk of the town!
-The splash park will have play structures suitable for ages 2 to 16, and equipped with a picnic area, shady spots, and change facility.
+The splash park has play structures suitable for ages 2 to 16, and equipped with a picnic area, shady spots, and change facility.
+The large dumper is a huge hit with kids and the 'spray guns' where they can aim the water.
+Read More.

 1089 Langford Parkway, Langford BC